 That’s all well and good, but what if a person feels unsure of selecting the companies which might meet those criteria?
 When it comes to building wealth in a diversified manner, Buffett has an answer for that as well: investing in index funds.

 In this scenario, the compounding interest super power still applies.
 To illustrate, the S&P 500 has averaged an annual total return of just over 11% per year every year from 1938 through 2017.

 Imagine if you’re just learning how to build wealth in your 20s, this super power could take you far in reaching your financial independence destination.
 It can also go a great distance towards building generational wealth you can transfer to your heirs way down the road.

-To see how this looks with an initial investment of $10,000 at the beginning of 1938, see the chart below (chart assumes reinvestment of dividends, no effects from taxes, and no contributions or withdrawals).
+To see how this looks with an initial investment of $10,000 at the beginning of 1938, see the chart below (chart assumes reinvestment of dividends, no effects from taxes—assume this is tax-free money growing in a Roth IRA or 401(k)—and no contributions or withdrawals).

 The chart shows some fairly remarkable information.